Michigan Government & State Surplus Auctions (2026)

 Where can I find government surplus auctions in Michigan?

 Government surplus auctions in Michigan are listed on GSA Auctions (federal surplus), HUD HomeStore (foreclosed properties), GovDeals, Public Surplus, and the State of Michigan's own surplus platform.
-GovAuctions aggregates Michigan listings from these sources into one free, searchable feed.
+Right now the 660 open Michigan lots come from GovDeals (192), Public Surplus (123), Michigan MiBid (95), J.J.
+Kane Auctioneers (74), and 8 other official platforms.
+GovAuctions aggregates them into one free, searchable feed, and you bid on the original platform.

 What can I buy at government auctions in Michigan?

 Government auctions in Michigan offer vehicles, heavy equipment, electronics, office furniture, tools, real estate, and seized property from federal, state, and local agencies in MI.
+The open Michigan lots break down as vehicles (191), other (88), equipment (80), real estate (76), furniture (72).
 Items are sold directly by government agencies with no middleman fees.

 Are government auctions in Michigan legit?